 Professionals Give and Take Email Corrections with Grace

-I have many websites, and I do tons of writing that requires me to read, reread, and read again.
-I can go back to things I have written sometime later and find errors that I missed.
-Many times I’m surprised I missed them in the first place.
+I have several websites, and I write a lot, which requires me to read, reread, and read again.
+I can go back to things I wrote sometime later and find errors I missed.
+Many times, I’m surprised I missed them in the first place.

 How could I miss that?
 Was my site hacked?
 Of course not.
-It happens to everyone.
-No one is perfect.
+It happens to everyone, and no one is perfect.

-Because of this, some kind soul ends up at my website and discovers my mistake.
-They take the time to email me so that I can make the appropriate corrections.
-Some even commenting that they too have experienced what I call “Invisible Error Syndrome.”
+Eventually, some kind soul ends up on my website and discovers my mistake.
+They email me so that I can make the appropriate corrections.
+Some even comment that they, too, have experienced what I call “Invisible Error Syndrome.”
+(I reviewed that article about five times—how did I miss that?)

 Taking Corrections with Grace

 What do I do when I receive these emails?
-Nine out of ten emails I receive are sent with genuine, sincere concern to want to help, probably because they’ve been there, done that.
+Most emails I receive are sent with genuine, sincere concern to want to help, probably because the sender has been there and done that.

-However, some are less than professional and feel the need to correct me as though I am a 5-year old that needs scolding.
-All the while noting their accomplishments with their alphabet soup after their name to lend credence, and apparently their arrogance, to their corrections.
+However, some are less than professional and feel the need to correct me as though I am a 5-year-old who needs scolding.
+They note their accomplishments with alphabet soup after their name to lend credence and arrogance to their corrections.

-I thank them and offer my humble apologies for missing it in the first place.
-It is my mistake, my oversight — my error.
+I thank them for taking the time to point this out to me and helping me improve my site.
+It is my mistake, my oversight, my error.
 I don’t make excuses.
 I own it.

 Corrections are a Bonus

-I take corrections in stride, and I am comfortable with the fact I am not perfect.
-I realize that there is no way I am never going to make a mistake or overlook an error.
+I take corrections in stride, and I am comfortable that I am not perfect.
+I realize there is no way I will be mistake-free or find every error.
 No matter how hard I try.
-And believe me, I make probably more effort than most.
+And believe me, I put in more effort than most.

 It’s like having a second pair of eyes that catch what I miss.
-If someone takes the time to help me out, regardless of tone or motive, the result is the same.
-They have helped me to make my article and my website better.
+The result is the same if someone takes the time to help me, regardless of tone or motive.
+They have helped me improve my article and my website.

 Always Be Open to Improvement

 The same goes for Email Etiquette.
 None of us are perfect.
-Unfortunately, many have never had any formal training or education regarding Email Etiquette and proper technology use.
-And contrary to popular belief, the online world is not a free-for-all.
+Unfortunately, many have never had formal training or education regarding Email Etiquette and proper technology use.
+Contrary to popular belief, the online world is not a free-for-all.

-But Email Etiquette is a subset of learning how to write coherently and properly.
-You can follow all the guidelines I discuss on my websites, but the bottom line is that you have to write properly and clearly.
+Even with all the guidelines I discuss on my websites, the bottom line is that you have to write appropriately and clearly.
+Effort needs to be made.

 Business is Not Informal

-Many have the incorrect perception that email is totally informal.
-But, unfortunately, nothing is informal when it comes to running a successful business.
-Add texting to the mix, and there are definitely poor impressions being made and opportunities lost.
+Many people have the incorrect perception that email is informal.
+Unfortunately, nothing is informal when it comes to running a successful business.
+Add texting to the mix, and poor impressions are made, and opportunities are lost.

-There are living, breathing human beings behind these screens — all with feelings, most trying to do their best.
-And in business, how you engage, promote, and nurture your email relationships and conversations can literally determine your level of effectiveness and success.
+Behind these screens are living, breathing human beings—all with feelings, most trying to do their best.
+How you engage, promote, and nurture your email relationships and business conversations will determine your effectiveness and success.

 Be Thankful for Corrections

-If it is pointed out to you in a kind manner that you need to work on your email skills, or that you did something incorrect online, or say you overlooked an error on your website, don’t get offended and huffy.
+If you are kindly told that you need to work on your email skills, did something incorrect online, or overlooked an error on your website, don’t get offended and huffy.
+Be grateful, own it, and make the necessary corrections.

 Promptly thank the person who brought the issue to your attention.
-Then, go about correcting the situation and make efforts in the appropriate areas to resolve it for the long haul.
+Then, correct the situation and make efforts in the appropriate areas to resolve it for the long haul.
+Then don’t do it again.

 Kindly Help Others

-If you find someone needs help with Email Etiquette or found mistakes you want to make them aware of, don’t belittle them or attempt to make them feel stupid.
+If you find someone who needs help with Email Etiquette or has mistakes you want to inform them of, don’t belittle them or attempt to make them feel stupid.
 If you cannot make corrections or suggestions with kindness, then don’t bother.

-I’ve never understood why some actually use the commodity of precious time to be intentionally rude or condescending when pointing out others’ mistakes.
+I’ve never understood why some use precious time to be intentionally rude or condescending when pointing out others’ mistakes.
 I guess that makes them feel superior.

-I also do not understand why some folks react so negatively when being kindly corrected.
-Being open to our mistakes is how we learn and grow.
+I also do not understand why some people react negatively when being kindly corrected.
+Being open to our mistakes is how we learn, grow, and succeed.

-By helping other folks learn, we are all doing a service to the online community by making this environment more profitable and enjoyable for all to participate in.
+By helping other folks learn, we are all serving the online community by making this environment more profitable and enjoyable for all to participate in.
 Don’t get mad if you don’t know everything yet.
 Don’t rest on your laurels and think that you do.

 And most importantly, don’t kill the messenger if someone points that out to you.
-Instead, give and take corrections with grace, and you’ll find the online world to be that empowering environment you’ve heard about.
+Instead, give and take corrections gracefully, and you’ll find the online world to be that empowering environment you’ve heard about.